tyfnnn/tyfnnn/README.md

 Long before I wrote my first app, I was knee-deep in terminal windows and tangled cables, breathing life into old machines.
 As a teenager, I spent countless nights tinkering with Linux, scripting in the shell, and diving into the raw beauty of open systems.
 Back then, it was just passion — now, it's my profession.

 After a few detours and explorations, I've found my true path: software development with a mobile-first mindset.
 I'm currently sharpening my skills at Syntax Institut (2024–2025), focusing on full-stack mobile development with a heart for sleek UX and bulletproof architecture. iOS and Android?
-I speak both natively – and I make them get along just fine.
+I speak both natively.

 ## My superpowers